Frequently Asked Questions – Arizona Defensive Driving Course

-We have all of the eligibility requirements and steps to take for your Arizona driving school course listed on our How It Works page.
+We have all of the eligibility requirements and steps to take for your Arizona defensive driving course listed on our How It Works page.

 - I live in another state and received a traffic ticket in Arizona.
 Am I eligible to take this course?

-Yes, you may still enroll in an Arizona driving school course if you are a non-resident.
-You must contact the court listed on your citation and inform them of your intent to take a traffic school course online.
+Yes, you may still enroll in an Arizona defensive driving course if you are a non-resident.
+You must contact the court listed on your citation and inform them of your intent to take an Arizona Defensive Driving course online.
 Per the AZ Supreme Court, you must complete the course within 7 days of the court date listed on your citation.
 You do not necessarily have to come back to Arizona to take the course within state lines, but you must coordinate with the local court where you received your ticket.

-The Arizona driving school course meets the state-mandated 4-hour length requirement.
+The Arizona Defensive Driving course meets the state-mandated 4-hour length requirement.
 You may work through those 4 hours all in one day if you choose, or you may spread it out over a longer period of time.
 How long it takes is completely up to you!

 Effective July 3rd, 2015, you may now be able to take this course once every year.
 To be eligible for this course, 12 months must have passed since the violation date on your last traffic citation.

-No, Arizona driving school courses are mandated or referred by the court and therefore cannot be taken voluntarily for point reduction.
+No, Arizona defensive driving courses are mandated or referred by the court and therefore cannot be taken voluntarily for point reduction.

 This course will dismiss one violation every twelve months.
 Follow the court’s directions if you have other violations listed on your ticket.

 When you register, you will need to have both your traffic ticket and your government-issued ID with you so you can provide information like your drivers license number and your citation number.